Demiez/jsnad/12_working_with_streams/README.md

 ### Readable Stream

-The `Readable` constructor creates readable streams (call `fs.createReadStream()`).
-A readable stream is used to read a file, read data from an incoming HTTP request, or read user input from a command prompt to name a few examples.
+The `Readable` constructor creates readable streams (call `fs.createReadStream()` returns type `fs.ReadStream`).
+A readable stream (also `const { Readable } = require('stream')`) is used to read a file, read data from an incoming HTTP request, or read user input from a command prompt to name a few examples.
 The Readable constructor inherits from the `Stream` constructor which inherits from the `EventEmitter` constructor, so readable streams are event emitters.
 As data becomes available, a readable stream emits a `data` event.<br>

 `Readable Stream` instantiates with an instance of the `Readable` constructor and then causes it to emit data events for each chunk of the file that has been read.<br>